mage-goo/vndb-cover-preview/README.md

 # VNDB Cover Preview
-Previews covers in vndb.org searches when hovering over the respective hyperlinks.
+Previews covers in vndb.org searches when hovering over the respective hyperlinks.\
-Just fixed a few things from https://greasyfork.org/en/scripts/5212-vndb-cover-preview
+Just changed a few things from https://greasyfork.org/en/scripts/5212-vndb-cover-preview so it's compatible with new Greasemonkey.